To download an article about San Francisco Opera at 90, click here.

 Gaetano Merola and Kurt Herbert Adler were the Company’s first two general directors.
 Merola led the Company from its founding in 1923 until his death in 1953; Adler headed the organization from 1953 through 1981.
 Legendary for both their conducting and managerial skills, these two leaders established a formidable institution that is internationally recognized as one of the top opera companies in the world and heralded for its pioneering productions and roster of international opera stars.
 Following Adler’s tenure, the Company was headed by three visionary leaders: Terence A. McEwen (1982–1988), Lotfi Mansouri (1988–2001) and Pamela Rosenberg (2001–2005).
 David Gockley became San Francisco Opera’s sixth general director in January of 2006 after more than three decades at the helm of Houston Grand Opera.

 In 2007, Gockley led San Francisco Opera to take these innovations even further and created the Koret-Taube Media Suite.
 The first permanent high-definition broadcast-standard video production facility installed in any American opera house, the Koret-Taube Media Suite gives the Company the permanent capability to produce simulcasts and other projects including OperaVision, where retractable screens provide full stage, close-up and mid-range ensemble shots in high-definition video for patrons in balcony seats.
 Gockley ushered in another first for San Francisco Opera in the spring of 2008 when the Company presented four operas—La Rondine, Samson and Delilah, Don Giovanni and Madama Butterfly—in movie theaters across the country.
-These operas, in addition to eight other titles, are now available to theaters and performing arts venues as part of the Company’s Grand Opera Cinema Series.
+These operas, in addition to twelve other titles, are now available to theaters and performing arts venues as part of the Company’s Grand Opera Cinema Series.
 In 2007 Gockley also launched radio partnerships with San Francisco’s Classical 102.1 KDFC and the WFMT Radio Network in Chicago, returning regular San Francisco Opera broadcasts to the national and international radio airwaves for the first time in 25 years.

 San Francisco Opera’s first two general directors, Merola and Adler, regularly conducted for the first six decades of the Company’s history.
 In 1985, the Company appointed Sir John Pritchard as its first permanent music director, and he was followed by Donald Runnicles in 1992.
 During his tenure, Runnicles has championed new repertory ranging from the world premieres of John Adams’s Doctor Atomic (2005) to Conrad Susa’s The Dangerous Liaisons (1994), in addition to the spectacular American stage premiere of Olivier Messiaen’s Saint François d’Assise (2002) and the West Coast premiere of Stewart Wallace’s Harvey Milk (1996).
 After 17 years with San Francisco Opera, Maestro Runnicles stepped down as music director in August 2009, and Nicola Luisotti, an exciting star in the opera world, took the reins beginning in the 2009–10 season.

 Born and raised in Italy, Maestro Luisotti made his international debut in 2002 leading a new production of Il Trovatore at the Stuttgart State Theater.
 He has since led productions at the Royal Opera, Covent Garden (Il Trovatore, Madama Butterfly, Turandot), the Metropolitan Opera (Tosca, La Bohème, La Fanciulla del West), the Vienna State Opera (Simon Boccanegra), Madrid’s Teatro Real (Il Trovatore), Paris Opera (Tosca), the Canadian Opera Company (Un Ballo in Maschera), Genoa’s Teatro Carlo Felice (Il Viaggio a Reims, Simon Boccanegra), Munich’s Bavarian State Opera (Tosca) and Frankfurt Opera (Il Trittico), among others.
 He made his debut in Japan with a staged production of Tosca at Suntory Hall and has established growing relationships with the orchestras of Zagreb, Sofia, Genoa, NHK, Tokyo Symphony, Munich’s Bavarian Radio Orchestra and Rome’s Santa Cecilia Orchestra.
-Luisotti also serves as principal guest conductor of the Tokyo Symphony and was recently appointed music director of the Teatro di San Carlo in Naples.
+Luisotti also serves as principal guest conductor of the Tokyo Symphony and was appointed music director of the Teatro di San Carlo in Naples in 2012.